WinaP/Projects/README.md

 │
 ├── pages/
 │   ├── projects.html            ← Project showcase and details
 │   ├── skills.html              ← Skills and proficiency
 │
+├── images/                      ← All images
+│
 ├── css/
 │   └── style.css                ← All styles